 Most People Boondock Because It’s Safer

 One of the biggest reasons why many RVers boondock is because they feel safer being further away from other people.
 Keep in mind that most crimes are crimes of opportunity.
 That is, anyone looking to steal a pickup truck is not going to go deep into the woods or deserts looking for something.
-They’re going to go where there are a lot of pickup trucks.
+Instead, they’re going to go where there are a lot of pickup trucks to choose from.

 Is it Safe to Stay in RV Parks or Developed Campgrounds?

 Statistics show that there are more thefts, burglaries, vandalism, fights, attacks, and murders occurring in RV Parks and developed campgrounds than in remote areas of the forest or desert.
 You’re more likely to become a victim of crime when staying at an RV Park or campground than boondocking.

-But like with anything else, it depends on the neighborhood.
 Places close to high crime areas are going to be more susceptible.
 Places further away from high crime areas are going to be more safe.